 H-1B Visa

 The drawback is the fact that, due to its popularity, the USCIS has imposed an annual cap on the number of H-1B visas that are issued each year.
-Every year, there is a random lottery to decide which petitions are selected to go onto processing.
-Because several hundred thousand petitions are filed every year and only 80,000 are selected, the odds of winning the H-1B lottery can be slim.
+Every year, there is a random lottery to decide which petitions can go into processing.
+Because several hundred thousand petitions are filed every year and only 85,000 are selected, the odds of winning the H-1B lottery can be slim.
+Additionally, H-1B visas are now facing constraints due to the introduction of a new $100,000 fee for new H-1B visa petitions filed on or after September 21, 2025.
+Due to this new fee, many employers and prospective H-1B applicants will likely need to reevaluate whether an H-1B visa is the most suitable for them.
+The new $100k fee is to be paid by the employer, and many companies may reconsider sponsoring new candidates due to this financial burden.

 L-1 Visa